uw-loci/syntheticfibergenerator/README.md

   - Spline: Uses polynomial splines to interpolate extra points.
 The parameter value is roughly the ratio of the number of points after smoothing to the number of points before smoothing.

 ![Smoothing panel](readme_assets/SmoothingPanel.png)

+## Distribution Types

+Pressing the “modify” button in the “Distributions” panel creates a dialog box which allows the user to modify the type and parameters of the distribution.
+All distributions have a lower and upper bound which cannot be modified and represent the range of valid values.

+### Gaussian

+Gaussian distributions have two parameters: “Mean” and “Sigma.”
+The only hard restriction is that sigma must be positive.
+It’s fine for the mean to be outside the range \[lower bound, upper bound\]; this just results in sampling exclusively from one side of the distribution and may be slower.

+### Uniform

+Uniform distributions have two parameters: “Minimum and”Maximum."
+The min must be less than the max, the min cannot exceed the upper bound, and the max cannot be less than the lower bound.
+This ensures that the range \[lower bound, upper bound\] has at least some overlap with \[minimum, maximum\]).

+### Piecewise Linear

+This represents an arbitrary, piecewise linear distribution.
+It has two compound parameters: “X values” and “Y values.”
+Each should be a comma-separated string of values.
+The x values must be in ascending order, and all y values must be positive.
+If the integral of the distribution is not one the y values are correctly scaled before sampling.
+All x values must be in the range \[lower bound, upper bound\].
+The probability density is zero below the minimum and above the maximum x values in the list.